ivandrodri/ivan-homepage/README.md

 I am an experienced AI engineer with deep expertise in artificial intelligence, software development, and high-performance computing (HPC), gained from both academia and the private sector.
 I have led numerous projects in machine learning, and I frequently serve as a technical lead, translating complex business challenges into innovative AI solutions.
-Proficient in Python, C++ and GPGPU programming, I have a proven track record of delivering impactful AI-driven projects.
+Proficient in Python, C++, and CUDA GPGPU programming, I have a proven track record of delivering impactful AI-driven projects.

-## Expertise and Interests: WORK IN PROGRESS
+## Expertise and Interests:

-- **Artificial Intelligence**: Machine learning (Bayesian ML, RL, RAG), generative AI for engineering design.
-- **High-Performance Computing**: CUDA, GPGPU programming, scalable algorithms for simulation.
-- **Physics-Informed AI**: Embedding physical principles into AI models for robust dynamical systems.
+I am passionate about various fields of Machine Learning, particularly Deep Learning, Bayesian Machine Learning, Reinforcement Learning (RL) and surrogate models to speed up complex physics simulations.
+I am also interested in leveraging large language models (LLMs) and transformers in areas such as Retrieval-Augmented Generation (RAG), generative AI for engineering design, and techniques like Imitation Learning or Behavioral Cloning.

 ## Professional Timeline